Château Lilian Ladouys 2016 - Cru Bourgeois

 Rated estate (2021 guide) Recommended

 The aromas of blueberry and blackberry are certainly appealing here.
-Full-bodied and dense with a very velvety texture and a long, generous finish of ripe fruit and spices.
-Drink from 2022 onwards.
+Full-bodied and dense, with a very velvety texture and a long, generous finish of ripe fruit and spices.
+Best enjoyed starting in 2022.

 Jeb Dunnuck